xeoncross/macappshell/README.md

 # Mac App Shell

 Creates a Mac OSX .app folder (complete with icons) ready for your binary file.
-Perfect for Golang, C++, Rust, or any other language to compiles to a binary file on OSX.
+Perfect for Golang, C++, Rust, or any other language that compiles to a binary file on OSX.

 ## Usage